purescript-contrib/purescript-freet/README.md

 ## Contributing

-You can contribute to `purescript-freet` in several ways:
+You can contribute to `freet` in several ways:

 1. If you encounter a problem or have a question, please [open an issue](https://github.com/purescript-contrib/purescript-freet/issues).
 We'll do our best to work with you to resolve or answer it.